-The purpose of the program is to provide qualifying students with opportunities to learn and experience elements of the broadcast communications industry.
+The purpose of both of these sessions is to provide individuals with opportunities to learn and experience elements of the broadcast communications industry.
 Individuals who participate in our program will have the opportunity to make valuable contributions to our organization.

 Most schedules are flexible.

 KQED tries to parallel both quarter and semester systems.

 All interns participating in the Academic Internship must be enrolled in a college class or program as a Sophomore, Junior, Senior, or Graduate student; should have an overall grade point average of 2.5 (C+ or better); and must be able to receive academic credit for the internship.

 Once an individual is accepted for the academic internship, the individual must provide "Proof of Credit" or a signed verification form from a counselor, major department head, or professor before beginning the KQED internship program.